kjmerf/hello_mongo/README.md

 # hello mongo
-This application seeds a MongoDB database from the Word Associations API: https://wordassociations.net/en/api.
+This repo can be used to seed a MongoDB database from the Word Associations API: https://wordassociations.net/en/api.

 I made it to learn pymongo.